First-party data: definition and why is it important?

 Find out how you can do that with Qualifio’s Integrations.

-- ♻️ True value exchange: an audience is much more likely to share their data with a brand who offers something worthy in return.
+- ♻️ True value exchange: an audience prefers to share their data with a brand who offers something worthy in return.
 It could be discounts, promotions, attractive prizes, rewards, loyalty points, premium content, … Curious to find out more about the data behind this topic?
 Make sure you check out THIS article!
 Spoiler alert: all data points to value exchange being a worth while strategy!

-- 🥳 Interactive content: as explained in the previous chapter of this article, collecting first- and zero-party data thanks to interactive marketing campaigns is one of the easiest and most compliant ways of collecting data, as consumers are much more likely to share their data in exchange for an entertaining and fun campaign.
+- 🥳 Interactive content: interactive marketing campaigns is one of the most compliant way of collecting data.
+As consumers are much more likely to share their data in exchange for an entertaining and fun campaign.

-There are of course challenges ahead, as implementing data collection strategies that harness the both of the first- and zero-party data doesn’t happen overnight, but when done correctly, they are perfect for establishing long-term and meaningful relationships with online and offline audiences.
+There are challenges ahead, as implementing data collection strategies that harness the both of the first- and zero-party data doesn’t happen overnight.
+But when done correctly, they are perfect for establishing long-term and meaningful relationships with online and offline audiences.

 Are you interested in having a demo of our interactive marketing and data collection module?